 Wildcat Stadium presents some logistical challenges in that there is no back up option for inclement weather.
 Additionally, students have expressed the desire for individual recognition at the ceremony.
 Due to the large size of a single Commencement ceremony, there would not be enough time to offer that recognition to all students.
-Transitioning to a college-based Commencement model, allows the ceremony to fit inside the Whittemore Center and the time needed to recognize each student.

 Yes!
 All ceremonies will be livestreamed.

 There will not be a separate Honors Convocation ceremony.
 Students eligible for Honors recognition at Commencement will have their Honors designation read with their name as they cross the stage.
 Students will be able to pick up their cords and stoles when they line up for the ceremony.

 The ceremony will be held rain or shine.

 Commencement was held on Memorial Field for many years prior to the completion of Wildcat Stadium.
 The set up of the ceremony looks very similar to the setup at Wildcat Stadium with the same stage and seating for graduates.
 We will also be supplying chairs for guests as opposed to the built in seating you find at Wildcat Stadium.
 You can view photos of what a university wide ceremony set up looked like on Memorial Field here.

 We have loved hosting Commencement at Wildcat Stadium for the past five years.
 However, as we transition to the individual college based model, we are looking to provide our students and their families with a more intimate ceremony experience that we can't achieve in the same way in the stadium.
 The stadium has held up to 25,000 people at past commencements.
 We are anticipating approximately 5,000 people per ceremony this year.

 Yes, registration is required for all graduates planning to walk in the ceremony.
 Registration will open in November.